dickymuhr/belajar-elasticsearch/readme.md

 ```

 ## Bulk API
 Streamline Elasticsearch responses to avoid answering each request individually, especially when dealing with very large requests.
 This API can combine many operations at once.
 When one request fail in bulk, it won't continue.
-Please also note that each body require newline at the end.
+Please also note that each action/body require newline at the end.
 ```
     ### Bulk documents
     POST http://localhost:9200/_bulk